aida-ugent/TRACE/README.md

 **Backend**: Install the required python packages for the backend, tested with Python 3.11 from `backend/pip_requirements.txt` or `backend/conda_requirements.yaml`.

 **Frontend**: Install the packages in `frontend/package.json` using e.g. `npm install`.

-💡 Did you use Docker before to run TRACE?
-Make sure your user has write access to /frontend/.next or delete this folder.

 First, start the backend within the right python evironment:
 ```bash